More grief for Greece as recession seen deeper

 Provopoulos warned that Greece's euro zone membership was at stake if it failed to follow through on its pledges, especially after national elections next month.

-"If following the election doubts emerge about the new government and society's will to implement the programme, the current favourable prospects will reverse," he said.
+"If following the election doubts emerge about the new government and society's will to implement the program, the current favorable prospects will reverse," he said.

 Greece is set to pick a new government on May 6, with the two main parties in the current coalition seen barely securing a majority in parliament, according to the latest opinion polls.